Students battle Sexual Assault at School

 The sex discrimination attorney thoroughly reviewed the complaints of each case and identified that these three particular incidents were not merely a coincidence, but minute sectors to an epidemic.
 The discrimination is not exclusive to sex.
 It also includes “race and class.”
 No one is examining the issue that’s terribly affecting black girls in school.

-The complaints revealed that none of schools where the incidents took place abided by the federal law Title IX.
+The complaints revealed that none of the schools where the incidents took place abided by the federal law Title IX.
 Title IX protects individuals in an academic environment receiving federal funding from sex discrimination.
 No one informed the victims or their families about their rights or the sexual assault investigation, required by law that should have been conducted by a school administrator.

 The complaint states the student experienced “retaliation and punishment” for speaking up.
 Most schools have guidance counselors, however, these victims didn’t receive any counseling.